 Lecture slides can be found on Canvas, under the "Modules" tab.
 Slides will be posted on Canvas by 12am (midnight) the night before each lecture.
 This is done as a courtesy.
 Please be aware, however, that it is likely changes will be made to the slides between that time and/or or some material may be missing from the draft slides.
 Final versions of the slides will be posted following a lecture, and will be marked as 'Final Version.'
 Lecture slides will only be provided in PDF format: it is not possible to provide slides in alternative formats.
 Also note that lecture slides will not include everything discussed in lecture.
 If you miss a class, try to get notes from a classmate!

 Discussion forums have also been made available on Canvas to support peer and self-motivated learning.
-They will not be actively monitored by the instructor/TAs, but will be checked on occasionally for any signs of threats/cheating/etc.
+They may not be constantly monitored by the instructor/TAs.

 MY VIRTUAL CHILD: